rhklite/resume/README.md

 - [resume.pdf](resume.pdf) under **Master Branch** Contains the most recent version of the CV.
 - The various versions of resume are archived through tags.
-- **archive folder** contains the old versions of resume done in Microsoft Word

 ---